 Central Arkansas Veterans Healthcare Substance Use Disorder sud Program is an addiction treatment center located at North Little Rock Division, 2200 Fort Roots Drive in the 72114 zip code in North Little Rock, AR.

 It is operated by the U. S. Department of Veterans Affairs.
-Central Arkansas Veterans Healthcare Substance Use Disorder sud Program provides relapse prevention from naltrexone, administers naltrexone and prescribes suboxone.
-Some of the treatment approaches used by Central Arkansas Veterans Healthcare Substance Use Disorder sud Program include relapse prevention treatment, matrix model and motivational incentives.
-Central Arkansas Veterans Healthcare Substance Use Disorder sud Program also specializes in detox services and offers inpatient opioid detox, in-patient methamphetamines detoxification and residential benzodiazepines detoxification.
-Central Arkansas Veterans Healthcare Substance Use Disorder sud Program provides intensive outpatient heroin treatment program, long-term heroin rehab and long-term residential heroin rehab.
-It also provides inpatient treatment for co-occurring mental health and heroin use, residential treatment for heroin abuse and halfway and sober housing.
-Other addiction treatment offered includes treatment for gambling disorder and treatment for non-substance use addiction disorder.
+Central Arkansas Veterans Healthcare Substance Use Disorder sud Program provides administers naltrexone, suboxone prescription and relapse prevention from naltrexone.
+Some of the treatment approaches used by Central Arkansas Veterans Healthcare Substance Use Disorder sud Program include brief intervention, cognitive behavioral therapy and motivational incentives.
+Central Arkansas Veterans Healthcare Substance Use Disorder sud Program also specializes in detox services and offers inpatient alcohol detoxification, residential benzodiazepines detoxification and inpatient opioid detox.
+Central Arkansas Veterans Healthcare Substance Use Disorder sud Program provides intensive outpatient heroin treatment services, residential heroin detoxification and long-term heroin rehab.
+It also provides inpatient heroin detoxification, residential heroin abuse treatment and inpatient treatment for co-occurring mental health and heroin use.
+Other addiction treatment offered includes general addiction disorder treatment and treatment for gambling disorder.

 Call (855) 489-3619 for 24/7 with treatment.